cusp-london/cusp-london.github.io/education.md

 Please see the main university websites for further information on these programmes: [King's](https://www.kcl.ac.uk/study/postgraduate/taught-courses/urban-informatics-msc.aspx) and [Warwick](https://warwick.ac.uk/fac/cross_fac/cim/study/msc-urban-informatics-analytics/)

+Please see our [Student Testimonials]  for the successful MSc Urban Informatics course at King's

 Examples of the Student Projects for MSc Urban Informatics [2019/20](https://cusplondon.ac.uk/studentprojects.html) and [2018/19](https://cusplondon.ac.uk/studentprojects.html)

 Please see our research pages for further details [Research](https://cusplondon.ac.uk/research.html)